COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Palliative radiation therapy may be beneficial, and patients may be candidates for stereotactic body radiation therapy and intra-arterial embolization.

 Systemic chemotherapy is appropriate for selected patients with adequate performance status and intact organ function.
 The following agents have been reported to produce transient partial remissions in a minority of patients:

 Pending further clinical trials, cisplatin plus gemcitabine is considered the reference standard first-line agent for patients with unresectable, metastatic, or recurrent bile duct cancer.
+The results of the TOPAZ-1 trial (refer to the Immunotherapy section of this summary) suggest that the checkpoint inhibitor durvalumab will become a standard-of-care addition to first-line therapy in combination with cisplatin and gemcitabine.
 Potential alternatives include gemcitabine plus capecitabine, GEMOX, and XELOX.
 Clinical trials should be considered for all patients.

 There is limited high-quality evidence to guide selection of a second-line regimen in refractory disease:

-All patients with unresectable, metastatic, or recurrent disease should have molecular testing for deficient mismatch repair (dMMR) or microsatellite instability-high (MSI-H).
-Extrapolating from a subgroup of patients with gastrointestinal and hepatopancreatobiliary tumors in the I-PREDICT (NCT02534675) and KEYNOTE-158 (NCT02628067) studies, patients with either dMMR or MSI-H tumors can be considered for treatment with pembrolizumab.[8,9][Level of evidence: 3iiiDiv]
+All patients with unresectable, metastatic, or recurrent disease who have not already received a checkpoint inhibitor should have molecular testing for deficient mismatch repair (dMMR) or microsatellite instability-high (MSI-H) tumors.
+Extrapolating from a subgroup of patients with gastrointestinal and hepatopancreatobiliary tumors in the I-PREDICT (NCT02534675) and KEYNOTE-158 (NCT02628067) studies, patients with either dMMR or MSI-H tumors can be considered for treatment with pembrolizumab.[10,11][Level of evidence: 3iiiDiv]

 Clinical trials of investigational therapies should be considered for patients with targetable mutations.